Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 **What is Dojo?**

-Samourai Dojo is the backend server for your Samourai Wallet.
+Samourai Dojo is the backend server/node for your Samourai Wallet.
 By default your wallet is connected to the Samourai servers Dojo, but to provide privacy & financial self sovereignty you can implement your own Dojo!
 This provides HD account, loose addresses (BIP47) balances, transactions lists & unspent output lists to the wallet.
 As well as PushTX endpoint broadcasts transactions through the backing bitcoind node.
 All through Tor!

 [Dojo Github](https://github.com/Samourai-Wallet/samourai-dojo)